binerogroup/documentation/openstack-api.rst

 code projects or want to integrate with third-party applications to manage your infrastructure.

-The OpenStack API is broken down into multiple projects based on what service it provides.
+The OpenStack API consists of many individual APIs based on what service it provides.

-They have in common that an :doc:`API user </getting-started/users>` is needed to access the API using any of the below endpoints.
+They have in common that an :doc:`API user </getting-started/users>` needs to be available for authentication to access the APIs on any of the below endpoints.

 We keep updated information about the release of the platform along with links to correct APIs available in our :doc:`OpenStack <openstack>` documentation.